Securing Configuration Files

 This just reverts the order of the password - which is obviously not safe for production at all.

 The prefix for encrypted values in this case is:

 If multiple of these environment variables are configured, the following shows the precedence:

 To encrypt values, set the right environment variables before installing Squirro.

 If you want to turn on encryption after the initial Squirro installation, run the following command:

-The Squirro environment needs to be activated for this.
+The Squirro environment needs to be activated for this, as follows: